knewbury01/PositivelyCogniCrypt/README.md

           q=application+language:java&per_page=100&page=$pagenum&sort=stars

- 1. Collect a JSON formatted file of repo data:
+ ####  1. Collect a JSON formatted file of repo data:

     	  ./curlData.sh

- 2. Extract just the Git urls:
+ ####  2. Extract just the Git urls:

         ./preprocessurls.sh

- 3. Fetch and Build Projects:
+ #### 3. Fetch and Build Projects:
- *Fetch the projects in the git url list and attempt to build these projects.
+ * Fetch the projects in the git url list and attempt to build these projects.
 Each repo then goes through a few criteria that determine if it will be retained in the final sample.
 Each project must be cloned in order to check these criteria:
    * checked to assess if it contains a (partially quantified) [JCA Core Class or Interface](https://docs.oracle.com/javase/9/security/java-cryptography-architecture-jca-reference-guide.htm#JSSEC-GUID-71693272-7F57-4155-99F9-A2139271FD6D).
 This is to assure that the data that is collected is actually relevant to crypto API usage.
    * Only projects that use maven will be retained.
 This criteria is implicitly enforced by assuming the project uses Maven, and we attempt to build using the following mvn command.

      	 mvn -Dmaven.test.skip=true package

    * Lastly the project must succeed in building.
 For projects meeting these criteria the project source will be retained, so that the jars can be extracted from the repo, and also that the source code can be used to manually verify false positives.